 Scientists divide sleep into two major types: REM (rapid eye movement) sleep or dreaming sleep, and non-REM or quiet, healing sleep.
 Sleep specialists have called non-REM sleep “an idling brain in a movable body.”
 During this phase, thinking and most bodily functions slow down, but movement can still occur, and a person often shifts position while sinking into deeper stages of sleep.
 When we go to bed and start to fall asleep, both phases last around 4 hours or more.

-However, if we are lying awake between 2 and 4am, then this release of growth hormone does not reach the threshold it needs to for healing and repairing our body.
-Not good for those of you who are avid exercisers as well and need to build and retain muscle or allow your body to recover from your bouts of exercise.
 When growth hormone is low, our blood sugar hormone called insulin remains high.
 So too, does another stress hormone called cortisol.
 The combination of high insulin and high cortisol competes with your sleep hormone, called melatonin which is low as well.
 The lower that melatonin is overnight, the more awake you feel.
 The more awake you feel, the busier your brain …. night after night, it happens … and over time, your brain and your hormones have reached their ‘new normal’.
 It becomes routine for you to be awake at night.
 The weight creeps on despite all that exercise and dieting.

-So, will you let me help you get back sleeping all night again?
-If you are putting on weight or you are feeling constantly cranky, irritable and exhausted, then let me help you turn this around.
+If you are putting on weight or you are feeling constantly cranky, irritable and exhausted, then please let me help you turn this around.
 Women on my 12 week programmes (there are two different ones depending if women are overweight or not), love their learning in the first online module they receive, which is simply called ‘SLEEP ALL NIGHT’.
 For those with poor gut health, they also love discovering that our gut is also on a 24 hour night/day rhythm, so as they learn to sleep all night, their gut health starts to improve too.

-What women on the MyMT programmes discover, [as I did myself], was how to turn around their Circadian Rhythms to match their changing hormonal levels during menopause.
+What women on the MyMT programmes discover, [as I did myself], is how to turn around their Circadian Rhythms to match their changing hormonal levels during menopause.
 The term ‘Circadian’ means “about a day.”
 This internal clock, which gradually becomes established during the first months of life, controls the daily ups and downs of biological patterns, including body temperature, blood pressure, and the release of hormones.
 Circadian rhythms make people’s desire for sleep strongest between midnight and dawn, and to a lesser extent in mid-afternoon.
 Our changing menopause hormones cause disruption to our normal circadian rhythms, so as we transition into or through menopause, then it’s really important to restore this biological rhythm and make adjustments to get us back sleeping all night.
 Whilst a lot of information about sleep has emerged recently, much of this is not focused on mid-life women specifically nor on the specific gut hormones that also become affected in menopause.

-If we don’t turn around our sleep in mid-life, then I’m always telling women, that this will then become their ‘new normal’, because over time, our brain and body start to read this 3am ‘awake’ period as ‘normal’.
+If we don’t turn around our sleep in mid-life, then I’m always telling women, that this will then become their ‘new normal’, because over time, our brain and body start to read this 3am ‘awake’ period as routine.
 When this happens, your other hormones start to adjust and you accumulate more fatigue, muscle soreness, headaches, weight gain and more.
 Your immune health suffers and you keep stacking on the belly-fat – despite all the exercise you are doing or any new diet that you are on.
 That’s because your Circadian Rhythm affects nearly every organ in your body.

-Wendy Sweet, PhD/ Women’s Healthy Ageing Researcher & MyMT Founder & Coach.
+Dr Wendy Sweet, [PhD] Women’s Healthy Ageing Researcher & MyMT Founder & Coach.
 Member: Australasian Society of Lifestyle Medicine.